neondatabase/website/content/docs/reference/pgtiktoken.md

 ---
 title: The pg_tiktoken extension
-subtitle: Efficiently tokenize data and manage tokens in your PostgreSQL database
+subtitle: Efficiently tokenize data in your PostgreSQL database using OpenAI's `tiktoken` library
 enableTableOfContents: true
 ---

-`pg_tiktoken` is a PostgreSQL extension that enables efficient tokenization using OpenAI's `tiktoken` library, based on the [Byte Pair Encoding (BPE)](https://en.wikipedia.org/wiki/Byte_pair_encoding) algorithm.
-This plugin is designed to streamline natural language processing tasks within your PostgreSQL database.
+`pg_tiktoken` is a PostgreSQL extension that enables fast and efficient tokenization of data in your PostgreSQL database using OpenAI's [tiktoken](https://github.com/openai/tiktoken) library.

-This article will guide you through the process of using the `pg_tiktoken` extension, illustrating its capabilities with examples.
-We will demonstrate how to install the extension, use the `tiktoken_count` and `tiktoken_encode` functions, and manage text tokens efficiently.
+This topic guides you through the process of using the `pg_tiktoken` extension, illustrating its capabilities with examples.
+It demonstrate how to install the extension, use the `tiktoken_count` and `tiktoken_encode` functions, and manage text tokens efficiently.

 ## What is a token?